Nallo/SelfDriving-Car-Notes/kalman_filter/README.md

 The car will receive another sensor measurement after a time period Δt.
 The algorithm then does another predict and update step.

+### Question

+*What should a Kalman Filter do if both the radar and laser measurements arrive at the same time, k+t?
+Hint: The Kalman filter algorithm predicts -> updates -> predicts -> updates, etc. If two sensor measurements come in simultaneously, the time step between the first measurement and the second measurement would be zero.*

+Predict the state to k+3 then use either one of the sensors to update.
+Then predict the state to k+3 again and update with the other sensor measurement.